dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 7/Lab_7.rst

    a. **tcpdump –i <server vlan name> -X –s128 host <client IP>**

    #.
 Hit your virtual server again.
-As you can see, we are sending packers to the pool members.
+As you can see, we are sending packets to the pool members.
 They just aren’t responding so we can reasonably suspect it’s a server issue.

 4. It could be a port issue.
 Let’s check to see if the server is responding on port 80.
 On the BIG-IP, in an SSH window: